How to Install novelWriter on Ubuntu 22.04 or 20.04

 sudo apt upgrade && sudo apt upgrade

 This command does more than just update novelWriter.
 It ensures all the packages that use the APT package manager, including your system packages, are kept up-to-date.
-For Linux newcomers, it is recommended to run this command periodically to maintain system stability, even if you’ve configured your system for automatic GUI updates or notifications.

 In case you no longer need novelWriter, you can remove it from your Ubuntu Linux system.
 Use the following command to uninstall novelWriter: